 On 7 September 2012 NUTTY was moved to the Leighton Buzzard Narrow Gauge Railway where it is on view to the public at Stonehenge Works.

 Ready to leave Peterborough

-At Stonehenge Park on the Leighton Buzzard Narrow Gauge Railway.
+On arrival at Stonehenge Park on the Leighton Buzzard Narrow Gauge Railway.
 Photo by John Marriage